ohAnd/dtuGateway/readme.md

 On a manual way you can be back on track, if you are logging in to the local access point of the dtu and resend your local wifi login data to (it seems) initiate a reboot.
 With this way you can be back online in ~ 1:30 minutes.

+So I decided to put this abstraction in an **ESP8266** to have a stable abstraction to an existing smart home environment.

 > *hint: the whole project could be also implemented on a small server and translated to e.g. python [see here for an example](https://github.com/henkwiedig/Hoymiles-DTU-Proto) and also the sources below*